jjlehner/ES-synth-starter/doc/handshaking.md

        - If this module is the most easterly, send another CAN message to indicate handshaking complete
        -
   Once handshaking is complete, each module will contain a data structure listing the ID and position of every module.
-  This can be used to set up the role and octave number of each module.
+  This can be used to set up the role and octaveNum number of each module.